MolBIFFM/diana/README.md

 ---

-CORUM protein complex, Gene Ontology term  and Reactome pathway enrichment of individual communities can be assessed.
-The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+CORUM protein complex, Gene Ontology term and Reactome pathway enrichment b<> individual communities can be assessed.
+The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

-To assess the distribution of mass spectrometry measurements, these can be classified in a binary way to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified threshold.
-Alternatively, the distribution of measurements within separate communities can be compared with the remaining network.
+To assess the distribution of mass spectrometry measurements, these are either categorized to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified absolute or relative threshold.
+Alternatively, the distribution of measurements within separate communities can be compared with the remaining network with respect to either proteins or modification sites.

-The tests effectively filter the communities of the protein-protein interaction network.
-A community is exported if it appears significant according to any of the specified tests.
+The statistical tests act as filter on the communities of the protein-protein interaction network in that a community is exported only if it appears significant with respect to any of the specified tests.

 ```json
 [